We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

-Cut a piece of foil and parchment large enough to cover a large pudding basin.
+Cut a piece of foil and parchment large enough to cover a large ceramic basin.
 Fold a 1-inch pleat in the center of the foil and parchment.

-Butter a large pudding basin and place a circle of parchment in the bottom.
+Butter a large basin and place a circle of parchment in the bottom.